 Members of Staff Responsible

-All staff are responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Jemma Holmes and Marion Bent.
-The Designated Safeguarding member of the Management Committee is Peter Rawling.
+All staff are responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Miranda Harrison and the Deputy DL is TracyHead.
+The Designated Safeguarding member on the Management Committee is Peter Rawling.

 We follow strict procedures to ensure that everyone who works with our pupils is vetted, keeping our pupils as safe as possible.
 Regular checks are made in line with current policy.